jessepav/lacygoill-wiki-backup/vim/qf.md

     ""
     " You'll end up in a buffer not associated with any file.

-Simplify this MWE, so that it doesn't refer to any custom configuration.
+Simplify this MRE, so that it doesn't refer to any custom configuration.

 ## Why does Vim sometimes add `:` at the start of `w:quickfix_title`?